top of page

 • Creating and Thinking Critically - children have and develop their own ideas, make links between ideas and develop strategies for doing things.

-We would appreciate it if you could make full use of the Learning Journey by using it to upload your own photos and notes about your child's development.
+We would appreciate it if you could make full use of the Learning Journey by using it to upload your own photos and notes about your child's development also.

-If you have any questions about the Early Years Foundation Stage or your child's progress, please speak to your child's key person in the first instance.
-Your key person is the person at Busy Bees who will know your child the best.
+If parents have any questions about the Early Years Foundation Stage or their child's progress, we encourage them to speak to the child's Key Person in the first instance.
+A child's Key Person is the person at Busy Bees who will know your child the best.
 If you still have further questions, please address them with Elle, Manager or Jodie, Deputy Manager.

 IMG_4705.jpg